github/docs/content/repositories/releasing-projects-on-github/about-releases.md

 Releases are based on [Git tags](https://git-scm.com/book/en/Git-Basics-Tagging), which mark a specific point in your repository's history.
 A tag date may be different than a release date since they can be created at different times.
 For more information about viewing your existing tags, see "[Viewing your repository's releases and tags](/github/administering-a-repository/viewing-your-repositorys-releases-and-tags)."

 You can receive notifications when new releases are published in a repository without receiving notifications about other updates to the repository.
-For more information, see {% ifversion fpt or ghae or ghes or ghec %}"[Viewing your subscriptions](/github/managing-subscriptions-and-notifications-on-github/viewing-your-subscriptions){% else %}"[Watching and unwatching releases for a repository](/github/receiving-notifications-about-activity-on-github/watching-and-unwatching-releases-for-a-repository){% endif %}."
+For more information, see "[Viewing your subscriptions](/github/managing-subscriptions-and-notifications-on-github/viewing-your-subscriptions)."

 Anyone with read access to a repository can view and compare releases, but only people with write permissions to a repository can manage releases.
 For more information, see "[Managing releases in a repository](/github/administering-a-repository/managing-releases-in-a-repository)."